A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

-An Oracle Key Vault cluster does a best effort job at preventing users from performing nonsupported actions such as trying to remove a node ID that a controller node must have access to during the induction process.
+An Oracle Key Vault cluster does a best-effort job at preventing users from performing unsupported actions.
+It will try to remove node IDs that are in-use from the node induction drop-down on the user interface and prevent the user from adding a second read-write peer if one already exists.
 Similarly, a multi-master cluster will prevent the user from adding a second read-write peer if one already exists.

 A cluster subgroup is a group of one or more nodes of the cluster.

 A cluster can be conceptually divided into one or more cluster subgroups.

 The node is assigned to a subgroup when you add the node to the multi-master cluster.
 You can change the assignment at any time, so long as a certificate rotation operation is not in progress.
 A node's cluster subgroup assignment is a property of the individual node, and members of a read-write pair may be in different cluster subgroups.

 A cluster subgroup represents the notion of endpoint affinity.
 A node's cluster subgroup assignment is used to set the search order in the endpoint's node scan list.
 Nodes in the same cluster subgroup as an endpoint are considered local to the endpoint.
 You can check which node this refers to by checking the Cluster Subgroup column on the Endpoints page.
 The nodes within an endpoint's local subgroup are scanned first, before communicating with nodes that are not in the local subgroup.